-ASHA is concerned with the topic in the white paper on the ability of graduates to repay student loans.
+• ASHA is concerned with the seemingly singular emphasis on the ability of graduates to repay student loans.
 The data below support the position that a graduate degree in audiology or speech-language pathology gives taxpayers a good return on their investment in student loans, and these practical factors should be considered when determining gainful employment standards for program and institutional eligibility for federal funds.